at0m1k-ua/console-tetris/README.md

 - Kostyanov Pavlo @Sw1ft0

 Commit rules:
-One of assigned coders unassigns all other ones, sets label `in progress` and works on issue.
+- One of assigned coders unassigns all other ones, sets label `in progress` and works on issue.
 After commit, he removes the label.
+- If you work on issue, tag it in your commit: `Add a class #12345`